 - Accredited Personal Licensing Qualification certificate.
 Before applying for a Personal Licence you must hold the relevant qualification to ensure you are aware of the Licensing laws and the social responsibility attached to the sale of alcohol.
 There are also a number of Personal Licence Qualification Providers accredited by the Secretary of State.

-You are able to do online training for a personal licence through Environmental Health Training & Consultancy Service.
-Further information on EHTC can be found here.
+You are able to do online training for a personal licence through EHC Service.
+Further information on EHC can be found here.

 - Two passport sized photographs, one must be endorsed as a true likeness by a solicitor, notary, lecturer or other professional person ( )